Hansenyao/nait-cpsc1517-exercises/README.md

 ## Youfang Yao

-All exercises projects for CPSC1517.
+All exercises projects for CPSC1517 (Introduction to Application Development).